dana-ross/danaross.dev/blog/content/2020-01-03:08:50/On Moving Fast.md

 Life won't let us sit still.
 We need to do things!
 So one of the best things you can do is build guardrails & safety nets to protect you & those that depend on those decisions.
 This is a great use of the time between tasks or big projects.

-In your personal life, this could involve
+In your personal life, this could involve:
 * saving up some *[fuck you money](https://www.urbandictionary.com/define.php?term=fuck%20you%20money)*
 * lining up some part time work while you get your new business off the ground and working that investment into your plan